Beliefs and Doctrines

 We emphasize Christ finished work on the cross as our hope, our source, our wisdom and our purpose for Christian living.

-We focus on our rest in His perfect work of redemption bringing all things unto Himself and renewing all things to perfection.
+We focus on our rest in His perfect work of redemption bringing all things unto Himself.

 We vocalize our poverty of spirit, mourn sin and confess our dire need for righteousness in Christ alone.